tdlib/td/README.md

 * Build `TDLib` with cmake as explained above, but instead of `cmake ..` use `cmake -DCMAKE_TOOLCHAIN_FILE=C:\src\vcpkg\scripts\buildsystems\vcpkg.cmake ..`.

 #### Linux
-Install all depenencies using your package manager.
+Install all dependencies using your package manager.

 <a name="usage"></a>
 ### `TDLib` usage